Civil Service Reform Act of 1978: Effects

 The CSRA was one of the largest reforms in Federal personnel regulations since the Pendleton Civil Service Reform Act of 1883 and is one of the Carter Administration's major domestic achievements.
 However, the early views of academics on the long-term effects of the CSRA have been varied.
 A 1982 article reported the views of some political scientists that the CSRA had not affected unequal hiring methods, had not formed a division of experienced administrators, and was ignored by certain agencies.
 A 1984 article claimed that the CSRA was a pervasive attempt to reform and restrain a large government bureaucracy in the United States.
 A 2006 article claimed that the CSRA has incorporated "long-lasting strategies based on improved responsiveness and competitiveness of federal employees" and that the act moderately improved employee attitudes in the workplace.
 A 2008 article claimed that many provisions in the CSRA have spread globally and that the act has had a serious impact on public administration systems all over the world.
+Some agencies, like the Volcker Alliance, have called for further civil reform that would amend the CSRA.
+In 2025, President Donald Trump proposed civil service legislation meant to "[get] rid of all the cancer", which threatened to override the CSRA.